 What is cutting oil and its purpose?

-Cutting fluid is a type of coolant and lubricant designed specifically for metalworking processes and used for machinery such as:
+Cutting fluid is a type of coolant and lubricant designed specifically for metalworking processes.
+It is used for machinery such as:

 Unless you’re doing dry machining, you’ll use some cutting oil or fluid in your machines.
 Cutting fluids and oils provide lubrication and cooling.
 Cutting oil is designed to maximise the life of cutting and drilling equipment; working under extreme pressure, improving performance and extending the life of tools.
 Cutting oil improves machine finish, lubricates to reduce tip welding and prevents pitting and metal seizures.

-WD-40 is known as the can with a thousand uses, but sometimes you only need it for that one application – again and again and again.
-Our Specialist range captures some of the individual properties of our original formula that are most valued by industry professionals, developing them into intense-use, job-specific products that can be used repeatedly for routine tasks throughout a range of workplaces and environments.
+WD-40 is the can with a thousand uses, but sometimes you only need it for that one application – again and again.
+Our Specialist range captures the properties of our original formula that are most valued by industry professionals.
+We’ve developed them into intense-use, job-specific products.
+You can use them repeatedly for routine tasks throughout a range of workplaces and environments.
 Cutting Oil is one part of that specialist range.

 WD-40 Multi-Purpose Cutting Oil